We Are Working To Keep You Healthy

 How to Eat in the Convenience Stores (C-Stores)

 - All of our convenience stores will have contactless payment.

-- Bragaw C-Store, near Fountain Dining Hall, will pilot hot meal pick up using the meal credit program during dinner.
+- Bragaw C-Store, near Fountain Dining Hall, will offer hot meal pick up using the meal credit program during dinner through September 6.
 Order and pick up through GrubHub.

-- Talley Market will offer a basic menu using the meal credit program.
+- Talley Market is offering a basic menu using the meal credit program.
 Order and pick up through Grubhub.